Skip Navigation

 1. Contents

-3. 2.
-How to Build a Sales Pipeline
+3. How to Build a Sales Pipeline from Scratch

-13. 2.5 Step 5: Use a CRM Tool to Make Your Sales Pipeline More Efficient
+7. Use a CRM to Make Your Sales Pipeline More Efficient

-14. 3.
-Remember: Sales is a Fluid Process
+8. A “Good Sales Pipeline” is a Process

 Establishing a strong sales pipeline is a great way to gain visibility into the successes and failures of your sales efforts.
 By tracking your opportunities’ progress through the sales pipeline stages, you can gauge the average length of your sales process and identify ways to make it run more smoothly.
 You can also more accurately predict future revenue and spot resource or skill shortfalls.